jlynnraz/LIRIbot/README.md

 ## How It Works

 -Open the application in your terminal or bash.
-Then enter 'node liri.js' to initiate the app.
+Run 'Npm Install' to install axios, Spotify, and moment packages.

--For a song search simply enter 'spotify-this-song' then the song name to pull up the information.
+-For a song search simply enter 'node liri.js spotify-this-song' then the song name to pull up the information.

--To concert search, enter 'concert-this' then the name of the band to reveal tour dates.
+-To concert search, enter 'node liri.js concert-this' then the name of the band to reveal tour dates.

--To search for your favorite movie stats, enter 'movie-this' then the movie name to view the movie information.
+-To search for your favorite movie stats, enter 'node liri.js movie-this' then the movie name to view the movie information.

--For 'do-what-it-says', open the random.txt file, tell it your command, then enter in 'do-what-it-says' to the terminal.
+-For 'node liri.js do-what-it-says', open the random.txt file, tell it your command, then enter in 'do-what-it-says' to the terminal.

 It's as easy as that!
 Enjoy LIRIbot!

 Technologies used are javascript and node.js

-View examples of use here:
+## View examples of use here:

 ![Liri1](https://user-images.githubusercontent.com/53287044/74381464-bd0fdf80-4da8-11ea-8d38-85755a53f5cf.jpg)